Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 Once you've initialized a `ServiceBusClient`, you can interact with the primary resource types within a Service Bus Namespace, of which multiple can exist and on which actual message transmission takes place, the namespace often serving as an application container:

-* [Queue][queue_concept]: Allows for Sending and Receiving of messages, ordered first-in-first-out.
+* [Queue][queue_concept]: Allows for Sending and Receiving of message.
 Often used for point-to-point communication.

 * [Topic][topic_concept]: As opposed to Queues, Topics are better suited to publish/subscribe scenarios.
 A topic can be sent to, but requires a subscription, of which there can be multiple in parallel, to consume from.